-Both the Writing Center and Graduate Tutoring Lab work closely with international students and visiting scholars.
+The Writing Center, Graduate Tutoring Lab, and Academic Support Center all work closely with international students and visiting scholars.
 The services provide help with written and oral English and other academic matters.
 At Conversation Group, a weekly event organized by the writing consultants, international and American students meet for games and activities related to language and culture.